 What is university clearing?

-Clearing is a system used to fill vacancies on university courses.
+Clearing or 'clearing plus' is a system used to fill vacancies on university courses.
 It’s also an opportunity for students who have not accepted university places, or have not met the requirements for their conditional offers, to find themselves a place.

 When does university clearing open?